 In addition to the above, eDNA has other significant advantages.
 It can potentially detect invasive species, even when rare [8].
 Sequence data from eDNA provides an annual snapshot of standing genetic diversity, providing the ability to monitor changes over time [9].
 Similarly, in species with population structure, eDNA could provide evidence of range shifts associated with climate change [44].
 Importantly, given eDNA metabarcoding samples can be preserved and archived, eDNA samples can be reanalyzed in the future with improved metabarcoding methods to answer additional hypotheses and environmental monitoring goals [8].
 Combined, the above advantages of eDNA suggest that even if eDNA metabarcoding is not viewed as a full replacement for visual surveys, the power of this method, and it’s ease of sampling and affordability argue for using eDNA as a critically important complementary tool to greatly expand current monitoring activities.

-Limitations and Caveats of eDNA
+Limitations and caveats of eDNA

 Although this and other studies highlight the promise of eDNA for monitoring marine ecosystems, there are also important limitations.
 One key limitation is the lack of universal barcode loci.
 Four of the six undetected species in this study were rockfish in the genus Sebastes.
 While the MiFish 12S metabarcoding primers have broad utility in vertebrates, rockfishes are a recent adaptive radiation [45] with a highly conserved 12S sequence, resulting in the inability to distinguish among rockfish ASVs.
 Identifying rockfish to species using eDNA approaches is critical for MPA monitoring efforts in California as Sebastes are important for commercial and recreational fisheries [46] and play a wide array of functional and ecological roles in nearshore ecosystems [45].